carsontlee/fanvoice/README.md

 ## 1. Project Overview

-The **FanVoiceApp** (formerly FanVoice Drop Tool) is a project aimed at enhancing fan engagement before and during live shows.
+The **FanVoiceApp** is a project aimed at enhancing fan engagement before and during live shows.
 Using ElevenLabs’ Voice AI technology, this tool allows artists and DJs to:

 1. Collect voice recordings from fans before a show.
 2. Use ElevenLabs' API to generate custom phrases spoken in the fan's voice.
 Brainstorm creative phrases with Google's TextFX, integrated via Gemini's API.